 On April 30, 2021, the Company acquired all the outstanding stock of Smarteq Wireless Aktiebolag ("Smarteq"), a Swedish company based in Kista, Sweden that designs antennas for specialized Industrial IoT and vehicular applications, pursuant to a Share Sale and Purchase Agreement (the "SPA") between PCTEL and Allgon Aktiebolag, a Swedish company and holder of the outstanding stock of Smarteq.
-Smarteq owns all the outstanding stock of SAS Smarteq France ("Smarteq France"), which engages in sales of Smarteq products.

-Pursuant to the SPA, the Company acquired Smarteq for a cash purchase price consisting of SEK 53.0 million plus working capital adjustments of SEK 1.6 million and an adjustment for the net cash at closing of SEK 2.1 million for total cash consideration of SEK 56.8 million (\$6.8 million), all of which was provided from PCTEL's existing cash.
+Pursuant to the SPA, the Company acquired Smarteq for a cash purchase price consisting of SEK 53.0 million plus working capital adjustments of SEK 1.6 million and an adjustment for the net cash at closing of SEK 2.1 million for total cash consideration of SEK 56.8 million (USD \$6.8 million), all of which was provided from PCTEL's existing cash.
 The Company believes the acquisition of Smarteq provides a strong local presence, expertise, and channel partners to accelerate revenue growth in Europe, as well as a complementary portfolio of products.
 The results for Smarteq are combined with the Company's antenna and Industrial IoT device product line.
 The Company applied the provisions of Accounting Standards Codification ("ASC") 805, Business Combinations, in accounting for its acquisitions.
 It requires the Company to recognize separately from goodwill the assets acquired, and the liabilities assumed, at the acquisition date fair values.
 Goodwill as of the acquisition date is measured as the excess of consideration transferred over the acquisition date fair values of the net assets acquired and the liabilities assumed.
 The Company used its best estimates and assumptions where applicable to accurately value assets acquired and liabilities assumed at the acquisition date.
-The operating results of the acquired business are included in the Company's Consolidated Financial Statements from the date of the acquisition.
+The operating results of the acquired business are included in the Company's consolidated financial statements from the date of the acquisition.